-The Academy Trust Handbook states that 'the academy trust must establish and audit and risk committee, appointed by the Board'.
+The Academy Trust Handbook states that 'the academy trust must establish an audit and risk committee, appointed by the Board'.
+The Quantock Education Trust refers to this committee as the Finance, Operations & Audit (F,O&A) Committee.

 It goes on to state: